Douglasmyu/Imboutascrum/README.md

 - clarify the process for turning nfsms -> dfas -> code (how do we handle empty/epsilon values) => i just used a "sink" value
 - do we really have to implement integer dfa using the fsm or can we just use .isnumeric()
-- in what format and where do we output the data

 ## other things to do